madcoda9000/dotnet-cookie-based-identity/Documentation/INSTALL.md

    ![set to false](Screenshots/setMigToFalse.png)

   Otherwise the application will check and try to migrate the initial Database setup on every launch.
 That is not a problem in a development enviroment.
 But I would reccomend to disable this.
-* now you can start the application by typing `dotnet run`
+* now you can start the application by typing `dotnet run` or publish it using IIS, Apache2 or Nginx.
   * Your console window output should look like that:
      ![dotnet-run2](Screenshots/dotnet-run2.png)
+* open your Browser and navigate to https://localhost:5001
 * You can login using the following credentials:
   * **Username**: super.admin
   * **Password**: Test1000!